 The Ashton Area Local Project (320) and Middle Henry's Fork Central Basin Regional Project (805) were developed to monitor baseline conditions in the ground water.
 However, the elevated concentrations of Triallate in one well east of Ashton led to the development of the Fremont County sub-project.
 Another well had detections with elevated concentrations of Atrazine and Desethyl atrazine requiring continued monitoring.

 Several wells in the area were selected in order to characterize the extent of elevated Triallate and Atrazine concentrations in the ground water.

-Eleven (11) wells were sampled for pesticides in 2017 and four wells had positive detections (Table 6).
-All but two of the detections were below any of the health standards/reference point and were within the Level 1 category.
-Triallate was detected in a well that had no detections since 2011.
-This well once had elevated Triallate for a number of years, but in 2017 the Triallate concentration was in the Level 3 category.
+Eleven (11) wells were sampled for pesticides in 2018 and four wells had positive detections (Table 6).
+All of the detections were below any of the health standards/reference point, and all but two detections were within the Level 1 category.
+Triallate was again detected in a well that had no detections between 2011 and 2016.
+This well once had elevated Triallate for a number of years, but in 2017 the Triallate concentration was in the Level 3 category, and in and 2018 the Triallate concentration decreased to the Level 2 category.
 Atrazine and its breakdown product, Desethyl atrazine were in the Level 2 category.
 Both of these wells had historic concerns for these pesticides.
-A summary of the pesticide detections from the 2017 monitoring effort is presented in Table 6, and details of the two wells being specifically observed follow.
+A summary of the pesticide detections from the 2018 monitoring effort is presented in Table 6, and details of the two wells being specifically observed follow.